Awesome gifts for runners

 In short, it's an entertainment centre, heart rate monitor and make-you-fasterer all in a tiny thing on your wrist.
 And it can even track steps and sleep too!

-You could argue any iPad is good here, but the whole point is bridging the gap between desktop and apps, which the Pro does better than any.
+The whole point is bridging the gap between desktop and apps, which the iPad Pro does better than any.

-Some services need you to log into a web browser to see your stats, many have an app - but the iPad Pro also has nifty elements like the Pencil which can be used by trainers to analyse your gait through video too.
+Whether you use or an app or need to log into a web browser to see your runs, the iPad Pro has nifty accessories like the Pencil, which can be used by coaches to analyse your gait through video too, drawing massive circles around pudgily-placed feet.

 Wahoo Tickr X

-It's got the ability to connect to both Bluetooth and Ant+ (win), has advanced sensors to track your motion which means you can use the app to do 7 minute high intensity workouts and have it logged automatically… and it can even be set to change tracks by tapping your chest twice.
+It's got the ability to connect to both Bluetooth and Ant+ (win) and has advanced sensors to track your motion, which means you can use the app to do 7 minute high intensity workouts and watch as it tracks the reps you do automatically.

 It looks like a purse.
 It kind of is.
 But it's a perfect stocking filler - it's a magnetically clipped pocket that goes on your shorts belt wherever you fancy to hold your phone, keys and cards.

-It's got two sections and the magnets are hella strong - seriously, you're more likely to have your shorts fall down than this fall off.
-Don't ask how I know that.
+It's got two sections and the magnets are hella strong - seriously, you're more likely to have your shorts slip down to your ankles from the weight of your phone than this fall off.
+Don't ask how I know that*.

 Aukey Bluetooth headphones